-Constant-Shape Harmony
+A Second Pass: Constant-Shape Harmony

-Constant-scale-shape harmony and constant-keyboard shape harmony both appear in written music.
-The original harmony for this example is reshaped next (yellow highlighting) to provide an example of constant-scale shape harmony, in which all inter-note intervals are two scale steps (the intervals of basic seventh chords going up from roots).
-This kind of harmony is not restricted to 2-scale step intervals but this example is sufficient to give a sense of the general case.
-Assume the same (a)-(b) steps as earlier with the (c) step tweaked by inverting the highlighted building blocks and replacing one original fourth by a fifth on the same anchor to make same scale shapes possible.
-The grey shaded voicing intervals are all two scale steps.
+Both constant-scale-shape harmony and constant-keyboard shape harmony appear in written music and in jazz improvisation ("constant" means the set of inter-note intervals is the same).
+For constant-scale-shape harmony, inter-note intervals are measured in scale steps; for constant-keyboard-shape harmony, intervals are measured in half tones.
+The first-pass harmony for this example is tweaked next to provide an example of constant-scale-shape harmony in which all inter-note intervals are two scale steps (the intervals of basic seventh chords going up from roots).
+This kind of harmony is not restricted to all inter-note intervals being the same number of scale steps, but this is sufficient to give a sense of the general case.
+Assume the same (a)-(c) steps as earlier with the (c) steps tweaked by inverting selected building blocks.
+The voicing intervals (\blacksquare) are understood here to be all two scale steps.